How Do I Love Jesus?

 Didn’t I need to do something more?

 God’s Great Love for Us

-As I looked down at my daughter who was thinking these same thoughts, my heart sank a little.
-I saw her cheeks stained with tears, and I wanted to pour out all of God’s love from my heart into hers.
+As I looked down at my daughter who was thinking these same thoughts, my heart was filled with compassion for her.
+I saw her cheeks stained with tears, and I wanted to pour out all of God’s love from my heart to hers.
 I wanted her to feel what I now understand: that God is the lover of my soul, the greatest companion of my life, and the one who will love me fiercely to the end.

 But I knew I couldn’t simply transfer all of this into her heart.
 God himself would reveal his love to her over the course of her life–in his own timing and ways.

 Yet as her mother, God had given me a wonderful, priceless gift.
 I could tell her of God’s great love for her and fill her heart and mind with God’s word every chance I got.

 Yes, God promises that his word will never return void (Isaiah 55:11), and I was banking everything on this promise.

 So in that moment as God was stirring up hope in my heart, I tenderly pulled my daughter close and hugged her tightly to my side.
 There was no searching for words, for God placed 1 John 4:10 in my heart.

 I looked down at my precious daughter, and I said, “My sweet girl, it is not that we have loved God, but that God loved us first.
 It’s not about us trying harder to love Him; it is accepting the love that He has so freely given us.”This is real love—not that we loved God, but that he loved us.
 1 John 4:10 Click To Tweet

 Accepting God’s Great Love